 Commercial Vehicle Insurance San Diego Businesses Depend On

-Company vehicles are a convenient way to get your products where they need to go and help your employees attend meetings with important clients.
+Agency vehicles are a convenient way to get your products where they need to go and help your employees attend meetings with important clients.
 However, you can’t control the weather, road conditions, and other drivers your employees encounter.
-An accident occurring on company time and involving one of your business’s vehicles can result in injury, property damage, and a lawsuit, but commercial auto liability insurance from American Tri-Star in San Diego, CA, can protect your assets and cover your financial responsibility.
+An accident occurring on agency time and involving one of your business’s vehicles can result in injury, property damage, and a lawsuit, but commercial auto liability insurance from American Tri-Star in San Diego, CA, can protect your assets and cover your financial responsibility.

 How to Tell If Your Business Needs Commercial Vehicle Insurance

 Though determining if you need insurance for commercial vehicles can be confusing, the general rule of thumb is that vehicles used to carry out tasks directly related to a business’s daily operations require commercial auto coverage.
-If an employee uses his or her vehicle for commuting to work and does not drive it on company time, he or she only needs a personal vehicle insurance policy.
+If an employee uses his or her vehicle for commuting to work and does not drive it on agency time, he or she only needs a personal vehicle insurance policy.
 However, if the employee uses this same vehicle to travel to job sites and meet with clients while on the clock, your business needs commercial vehicle coverage.
-Your company also needs insurance for business vehicles if:
+Your agency also needs insurance for business vehicles if:

 - Your employees drive their own vehicles while conducting business